-Through Sports Nutrition, we become familiarized with the beauty of protein synthesis.
-As you may have already noticed, low-carbohydrate and high protein diets have become the go-to diet for fitness enthusiasts everywhere, but do you understand why?
-Protein is a macronutrient (a nutrient that the body needs in relatively large amounts) that unlike fats and carbohydrates, the body is unable to store.
-As a result, the body needs to work overtime to metabolize this protein, which in turn allows us to burn more calories simply through digestion.
+Low-carbohydrate and high protein diets have become the go-to diet for fitness enthusiasts everywhere, but do you understand why?
+Protein is a macronutrient (a nutrient that the body needs in relatively large amounts) that, unlike fats and carbohydrates, the body is unable to store.
+As a result, the body needs to work overtime to metabolize this protein, which in turn, allows us to burn more calories simply through digestion.

 A lot of my clients are concerned with which supplements they should specifically take before and after a workout.
 The most common sports supplements include L-Carnitine, L-Glutamine, L-Arginine, and Creatine.
 Considered amino acids, these supplements have been known to increase levels of fat-burning hormones and provide proper nutrient delivery to working muscles.
 While these are all great supplements, there are actually two more emerging supplements that are starting to become more well-known in the world of sports nutrition.

-The first of these supplements is N-acetylcysteine, or NAC.
-NAC is a supplement that I most commonly recommend to clients that are suffering from any respiratory issue.
+NAC, N-acetylcysteine, is a supplement that I most commonly recommend to clients that are suffering from any respiratory issue.
 It is also known to help assist the liver in breaking up excess mucus and removing toxic metals like mercury and lead from the body.
 N-acetylcysteine is a stabilized form of the amino acid cysteine that is known to increase glutathione, which is one of the body’s primary intracellular antioxidant enzymes and detoxifying agents.
 NAC is not present in the diet, and therefore must be obtained through supplementation.

-NAC has been known to help with weight–loss through stabilizing insulin levels.
-NAC has even been shown to improve insulin sensitivity.
-Athletes or anyone who partakes in rigorous physical activity on a regular basis will be most excited to hear that NAC has also been shown to increase the activity of Nitric Oxide (NO) in the body; a gas the body releases in blood vessel walls to improve circulation heling to deliver adequate oxygen and nutrients to the muscle.
-This in turn, will help athletes get the most from their workout by decreasing fatigue, and boosting performance.
+NAC has been known to help with weight–loss through stabilizing insulin levels and has even been shown to improve insulin sensitivity.
+Athletes or anyone who partakes in rigorous physical activity on a regular basis will be most excited to hear that NAC has also been shown to increase the activity of Nitric Oxide (NO) in the body; a gas the body releases in blood vessel walls to improve circulation helping to deliver adequate oxygen and nutrients to the muscle.
+This, in turn, will help athletes get the most from their workout by decreasing fatigue and boosting performance.
 Moreover, NAC is most beneficial for athletes through muscle repair.
 NAC has been known to assist the body during recovery, through influencing the release of Glutathione.
 I always recommend that my clients supplement with one NAC capsule before a workout, to improve endurance.
 I also recommend that they consume one NAC capsule after their workout to assist the body with muscle repair.

-The next supplement I’m going to talk about is Nucleotides.
-Nucleotides is a great supplement to take after surgery, or illness, to help improve immune function.
+Nucleotides are a great supplement to take after surgery or illness to help improve immune function.
 It is also known to increase energy levels, and most importantly assist the body in healing and maintaining muscle tissue.
 Nucleotides are the chemical building blocks for the nucleic acids.
 Some nucleic acids that you may be familiar with are DNA and RNA.
 Our bodies rely on these nucleic acids to provide cells with genetic information while also influencing cell production and improving oxygen transport.
-These cells then use DNA to produce structural and functional proteins; in other words to heal or build tissue like your muscle.
+These cells then use DNA to produce structural and functional proteins; in other words to heal or build tissue, like your muscle.